What is Jira? A comprehensive guide for 2026

 If your team is trying to manage projects with a mix of spreadsheets, email chains, and sticky notes, you know the feeling.
 Sooner or later, things start falling through the cracks.
-Keeping track of who’s doing what becomes a job in itself, and that’s when someone inevitably says, "Should we be using a real tool for this?"
+Keeping track of who’s doing what becomes a job in itself, and that’s when someone inevitably says, "Should we be using a professional tool for this?"

 This video from Atlassian provides a clear, concise overview of what Jira is and how it helps teams manage their work.